openSUSE/openSUSE-release-process/Alpha.md

 * create openQA job group
 * sync to openQA
 * make obs publish to the correct directory
-* add to software.o.o
+* add to get.o.o

 #### clarify source code offer
 Responsible: rel-mgmt

 * clarify how long we need to provide the source
-* check if https://software.opensuse.org/distributions/leap not specifying methods is ok
+* check if https://get.opensuse.org/leap not specifying methods is ok
 * check https://en.opensuse.org/Source_code is current

 #### ask for scc enablement